GSIP: Green Semantic Segmentation of Large-Scale Indoor Point Clouds: Proposed GSIP Method

 where $\oplus$ denotes concatenation, and $\| \cdot \|$ is the Euclidean distance.
 We will show that the new pipeline is much more economic than PointHop, PointHop++ and deep-learning methods in terms of memory consumption and computational complexity in Sec. \ref{sec:experiments}.

 \textbf{Classifier.} The S3DIS dataset is highly imbalanced in point labels.
 Among the 13 object categories, the ceiling, floor and wall three classes take around 75\% of the data.
 We adopt the XGBoost classifier \cite{chen2015xgboost} to help reduce the influence of imbalanced data.
+Other classifiers such as Linear Least Square Regression, Random Forest and Support Vector Machine (SVM) demand higher computational speed and memory cost in the large-scale point cloud segmentation problem.
+Overall, XGBoost can handle the large-scale point cloud data with good performance, fast speed and lower memory requirement.